ydb-platform/ydb/ydb/docs/en/core/getting_started/kubernetes.md

 * [Service](https://kubernetes.io/docs/concepts/services-networking/service/): An object that is used to access the created databases from applications.
 * [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/): An object that is used to store the cluster configuration.

 See the operator's source code [on GitHub](https://github.com/ydb-platform/ydb-kubernetes-operator).
-The Helm chart is in the [deploy](https://github.com/ydb-platform/ydb-kubernetes-operator/tree/master/deploy) directory.
+The Helm chart is in the [deploy](https://github.com/ydb-platform/ydb-kubernetes-operator/tree/master/deploy) folder.
 {{ ydb-short-name }} containers are deployed using `cr.yandex/yc/ydb` images.
 Currently, they are only available as prebuilt artifacts.

 ## Environment preparation